ImTiaan/website/imtiaan-web/content/posts/fintraos-part-5-reliability-layer.md

 FintraOS treats bank providers like redundant hard drives in a RAID array.
 We have built the **Provider Abstraction Layer (PAL)** to insulate applications from this underlying chaos.

 #### 1. The "Universal Adapter"
 We cannot force external providers to change their APIs.
-Instead, we wrap every provider—whether it is Plaid, Yapily, Teller, a brokerage API, a market data vendor, a crypto exchange, or a direct bank API—in a bespoke **Adapter**.
+Instead, we wrap every provider - whether it is Plaid, Yapily, Teller, a brokerage API, a market data vendor, a crypto exchange, or a direct bank API - in a bespoke **Adapter**.
 This adapter acts as a translation layer, coercing their messy, inconsistent data structures into *our* internal strict interface.

 ```go
 type ProviderAdapter interface {